simonheimlicher/heimlicher.com/content/leadership/_index.md

 ## The wrong question

 Both books reject the motivation frame, but from different directions.
-McCord's position: the problem is not unmotivated employees; it is systems that treat motivated adults like children.
-Marquet's position: the problem is not passive followers; it is a command structure that trains passivity into capable people.
+McCord points to systems that treat motivated adults like children; Marquet, to a command structure that trains passivity into capable people.

 Leaders who try to motivate are working on the wrong layer.
 An organization's systems either suppress the capability that already exists or develop capability that wasn't there before.
 A leader who changes those systems, and builds the competence to operate within them, creates an organization that no longer depends on any single person's presence to perform.

-That is the transformation worth pursuing.
-Not inspiration from above, but structure that makes leadership everyone's work.
+That is the transformation worth pursuing: structure that makes leadership everyone's work.